trinodb/trino/presto-docs/src/main/sphinx/installation/deployment.rst

 The launcher configures default values for the configuration directory ``etc``, configuration files, the data directory ``var``, and log files in the data directory.
-You can change these values to adjust your Presto usage to any requirements, such as using a directory outside the installation directory, specific mount points or locations, and even using other file names.
-For example, the Presto RPM adjusts the used directories to better follow the Linux Filesystem Hierarchy Standard (FHS).
+You can change these values to adjust your Trino usage to any requirements, such as using a directory outside the installation directory, specific mount points or locations, and even using other file names.
+For example, the Trino RPM adjusts the used directories to better follow the Linux Filesystem Hierarchy Standard (FHS).

-After starting Presto, you can find log files in the ``log`` directory inside the data directory ``var``:
+After starting Trino, you can find log files in the ``log`` directory inside the data directory ``var``:

 * ``launcher.log``: